bang-equal/aspnetcore-api-jwt-identity/README.md

 ASP.Net Core JSON API that is lightweight and cross platform.
 CRUD to your PostgreSQL database out of the box thanks to [Npgsql](http://www.npgsql.org/) driver and EF Core dependency injection.
 Includes data migration script that runs on startup and seeds initial data.
 Get started right away!

-Security by [ASP.Net Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) claims based authentication system system that is token based JWT.
+Security by [ASP.Net Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) claims based authentication system that is token based, JWT.

 ### HOW